weiaiwayne/thehumormachine/docs/RedStateRoast_script_20250515.md

-(RedStateRoast walks to center stage, a single red baseball cap emblazoned with "Keep America Sane" perched precariously on their head.
-The crowd murmurs with anticipation.)

-Alright, alright, settle down, snowflakes.
-Or, as the Department of Homeland Security now classifies you, "Potential Disgruntled Citizens with Access to Etsy."
+(RedStateRoast strides onto the stage, casually tossing a crumpled "Don't Tread On Me" flag onto a nearby stool.
+The crowd, a mix of genuine patriots and rubbernecking liberals, cheers warily.)

+Evening, freedom-loving folks!
+Or, as the Ministry of Truth now refers to you: "Potential disruptors of the sanctioned narrative, pending psychological evaluation."
 Good to be back.
-Still breathing.
-Barely.

-So, the big news, folks, is that Trump just declared war on… Canada.
-Apparently, Trudeau wore a slightly more flattering shade of orange to the G7 summit.
-Trump saw the pictures, went ballistic, and now we're mobilizing the National Guard to seize control of their syrup reserves.
-He says it's about “protecting American breakfast.”
-I think it's about protecting his ego from any perceived slight north of the border.

-I heard his war council consists of Don Jr., Kimberly Guilfoyle, and a very confused Rudy Giuliani who keeps asking if Canada is part of Ukraine.
-The battle plan allegedly involves infiltrating Tim Hortons with undercover agents disguised as lumberjacks, and replacing all the maple syrup with high-fructose corn syrup.
-It’s a bold strategy, Cotton, let’s see if it pays off.

-And speaking of international relations, remember when the left was worried Trump would start World War III?
-Turns out, he's just starting really petty border disputes over pastry preferences.
-Progress!

-Meanwhile, back in the good ol' US of A, Congress is debating a bill to make "owning a firearm" a constitutional requirement for citizenship.
-You know, because nothing says "land of the free" like forcing immigrants to buy AR-15s before they can vote.
-The Democrats are, predictably, freaking out.
-They're claiming it's a thinly veiled attempt to disenfranchise minorities.
-I say, maybe if they stopped trying to take away our guns, we wouldn't have to keep making them mandatory.
-Logic!

-I saw AOC on MSNBC the other day – which, let’s be honest, is like seeing a unicorn at a dumpster fire.
-She was ranting about the "weaponization of patriotism."
-Apparently, waving the American flag is now a sign of white supremacy.
-I guess I missed the memo where Betsy Ross became a Grand Wizard.

-And speaking of white supremacy, the White House just announced its new diversity initiative: "The All-American Aryan Outreach Program."
-It's designed to promote "understanding and tolerance" between different racial groups… by having them compete in a series of Olympic-style events like log tossing, lederhosen dancing, and shouting racial slurs in increasingly creative ways.
-I’m not sure if it will work, but it's definitely going to be entertaining.

-I also saw that Elon Musk is now the Secretary of Transportation.
-He's replaced all the traffic lights with neural implants that control your car's speed based on your political affiliation.
-If you're a registered Republican, you get to drive at warp speed.
-If you're a Democrat, you're stuck in perpetual gridlock.
-He calls it “efficient resource allocation.”
-I call it "the future I saw coming."

-And you guys hear about the new Supreme Court nominee?
-It's Kid Rock.
-No, I'm serious.
-Trump apparently thinks he's the only one who can "drain the swamp" and "shake things up" on the bench.
-I’m picturing oral arguments devolving into beer-fueled singalongs of "Bawitdaba."
-I think he’s already planning on replacing all the gavels with shotguns.

-I also saw that Kamala Harris is now hosting a reality show called "Keeping Up With the Congressional Caucuses."
-It's basically *The Real Housewives* but with more policy debates and fewer catfights.
-Although, I wouldn't rule out a hair-pulling incident between Marjorie Taylor Greene and Nancy Pelosi.
-Ratings gold, I tell you.

-And speaking of reality TV, Trump is launching a new streaming service called "MAGAflix."
-It's going to feature exclusive content like "The Apprentice: Deep State Edition," "Keeping Up With the Trumps: Mar-a-Lago Mayhem," and a documentary about the dangers of soy milk.
-I’m already subscribed.
+Still haven’t been memory-holed.
+Yet.

+So, the big buzz this week is Trump’s new campaign slogan: "Make America…Again-er."
+Apparently, the focus groups told him "Again" just wasn’t cutting it anymore.
+Needed that extra dollop of nostalgia.
+It's like he's trying to reboot the 80s, but instead of leg warmers and synth-pop, we get tariffs and Twitter rants at 3 AM.
+He also keeps trying to get people to say "Make America Great Again-est", but I'm not sure he understands what "est" means.
+I think it's a cry for help.

+And speaking of incoherent rambling, Biden's been pretty quiet this week.
+Which, let's be honest, is a win for everyone.
+The White House is claiming he's "focusing on infrastructure."
+I suspect he's actually just trying to figure out how to use the self-checkout at Whole Foods.
+I heard he tried to pay for his prune juice with a rotary phone.

+Meanwhile, the Democrats are still trying to decide who their next sacrificial lamb will be.
+AOC is rumored to be considering a run.
+Which would be…interesting.
+Imagine her debating Trump.
+It would be like watching a butterfly try to wrestle a grizzly bear on live television.
+A very articulate, social media savvy butterfly, but a butterfly nonetheless.

+I saw that Kamala Harris is now the official spokesperson for the Metaverse.
+She's hosting virtual town halls in Second Life, trying to convince digital avatars to vote Democrat.
+I’m not sure who's more confused: her, or the avatars who still think it's 2007.
+I heard she tried to give a virtual hug to a pixelated libertarian who immediately filed a restraining order.

+And speaking of technology, Elon Musk just unveiled his latest invention: the "De-Wokerizer 5000."
+It's a brain implant that instantly converts liberals into conservatives.
+He says it's a "public service."
+I suspect it's a marketing ploy to sell more Teslas to red states.
+The first test subject was Chris Hayes.
+The results were… inconclusive.
+He kept ranting about the Koch brothers, but now he also owns three guns and a pickup truck.

+I also saw that the Supreme Court is hearing a case on whether or not corporations can be held liable for "emotional distress" caused by their advertising campaigns.
+Apparently, some millennials are suing Bud Light for giving them anxiety about their gender identity.
+I’m not sure how that works, but I’m pretty sure the real victim here is the American beer industry.

+And you guys hear about the new Broadway musical?
+It's called "Hamilton: The MAGA Years."
+It's about Alexander Hamilton's secret love affair with Betsy Ross and his deep-seated hatred of immigrants.
+It's already sold out for the next five years.
+Lin-Manuel Miranda is reportedly considering moving to Canada.

+I also saw that the Department of Education is now requiring all students to take a mandatory course on "Critical Race Theory for Dummies."
+It's designed to teach kids that everything is racist, even if they don't know why.
+The course culminates in a "privilege walk" where white students are forced to apologize for the sins of their ancestors.
+I’m not sure if it will solve racism, but it's definitely going to make Thanksgiving dinner awkward.

+And speaking of awkward, Trump just announced his new social media platform: "Truth Social…Again-er."
+It's exactly the same as the old Truth Social, but with more bots and fewer users.
+He says it's the "last bastion of free speech."
+I suspect it's a way for him to keep tweeting without getting fact-checked by Twitter.
+He's already banned anyone who criticizes his toupee.

-I'm not saying I *want* to live in a dystopian reality TV show.
-I’m just saying, at least it's entertaining.
+I'm not saying I *want* to live in a world where reality is whatever Trump says it is.
+I’m just saying, at least it's consistent.
 Unlike the actual news.

-The media is having a meltdown over the fact that Trump just pardoned Joe Exotic.
-Apparently, he thinks he's a "victim of the deep state."
-I'm not sure what's more terrifying: the fact that Trump is president, or the fact that Joe Exotic is now a free man with a platform.
+The media is having a field day with the latest polls.
+Apparently, Trump's approval rating is now lower than Liz Cheney's chances of winning a beauty pageant.
+But hey, at least he's consistent.
+And his supporters are nothing if not… dedicated.
+They're like the Borg of political demographics: resistance is futile.

 And the Democrats?
-They're still trying to impeach Trump.
-Again.
-For the 37th time.
-This time, it's for "crimes against Canadian syrup."
-I'm starting to think they're addicted to the process.
-It's like their version of crack.

-The best part is watching them try to convince the American people that Trump is a threat to democracy.
-After all, he’s just a symptom of a larger problem: the fact that half the country has completely lost its minds.
+They're still trying to figure out how to appeal to the working class.
+They're suddenly all about "economic populism" and "fighting for the forgotten man."
+As if anyone actually believes they care about anything other than identity politics.
+They’re about as authentic as a politician promising to lower your taxes.

-So, grab your popcorn, folks.
-The circus is in town.
-And it's only going to get weirder from here.
+So, buckle up, folks.
+The apocalypse is coming.
+And it's going to be televised.

 Just remember to laugh.
-Because if you don't laugh, you'll end up joining a commune in Oregon and writing poetry about the oppression of kale.
+Because if you don't laugh, you'll end up joining a cult in Oregon and writing poetry about the oppression of pronouns.
 And nobody wants that.

-(RedStateRoast removes the "Keep America Sane" hat, bows deeply, and exits stage left as the audience erupts into a cacophony of laughter, cheers,
+(RedStateRoast shrugs, grabs the crumpled flag, and exits stage left as the audience offers a mix of cheers and stunned silence.)